lpereira/lwan/README.md

 | `M`        | 30-day Months |
 | `y`        | 365-day Years |

-A number with a multiplier not in this table is ignored; a warning is issued while reading the configuration file.
-No spaces must exist between the number and its multiplier.
+> :bulb: **Note:** A number with a multiplier not in this table is ignored; a
+> warning is issued while reading the configuration file.
+No spaces must
+> exist between the number and its multiplier.

 #### Boolean Values